Low Vision Rehabilitation Occupational Therapy

 • Dressing

-• Use of buttons in microwave and mobiles
+• Use of buttons in microwaves and mobiles

 Low vision can decrease an individual’s functional ability and independence.
-To restore and maintain the functional abilities through specific interventions is a complex process that requires a collaboration of various health & eye care specialists.
-Occupational therapists are the important members of this multidisciplinary team.
-Occupational therapy in low vision rehabilitation increase performance of individuals for specific daily activities by training skills that depends on residual vision such as reading or writing.
-The team conducts an environmental assessment at home, school, or workplace to provide an environment for patients who are suffering from low vision.
+Restoring and maintaining functional abilities through specific interventions is a complex process that requires collaboration among various health & eye care specialists.
+Occupational therapists are important members of this multidisciplinary team.
+Occupational therapy in low vision rehabilitation enhances the performance of individuals in specific daily activities by training skills that rely on residual vision, such as reading and writing.
+The team conducts an environmental assessment at home, school, or workplace to create an environment that supports patients with low vision.

-Low vision rehabilitation occupational therapy offers various support programs to help people maintain the quality of life and allow people with low vision to enjoy the good things that life has offered.
-The aim of support program is to:
+Low vision rehabilitation occupational therapy offers various support programs to help people maintain the quality of life and allow people with low vision to enjoy the good things that life has to offer.
+The aim of the support program is to:

 • Support continued participation in leisure activities